Where did the dental crown originate from?

 It’s spelling.

 Yep, that is the only difference.
-These are one and the same dental restoration.
+These are the same dental restoration.
 Lay people refer to this restoration as a cap and have for many years.
-Dentists call the exact same restoration a dental crown.
+Dentists call the same repair a dental crown.

 So don’t let this terminology confuse you!